Last updated: April 2026 |

 If you ever use it in self-defense:

-- Call 911 as soon as it is safe.
+- Call 911 as soon as it is safe to do so.

 - Take notes and photos to preserve your memory of what happened.